ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Services/SandboxStore/index.rst

-Systems / WorkloadManagement / <SETUP> / Service / SandboxStore - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Service / SandboxStore - Sub-subsection
 ================================================================================

 SandboxHandler is the implementation of the Sandbox service in the DISET framework